September 8, 2019

 The taping is completed – off to deal with the firewood.

-Between sessions of moving wood I did one more fitting to finalize the lines, then cut the port and starboard planks.
+Between sessions of moving firewood I did one more fitting to finalize the lines, then cut the port and starboard planks.

 Here they are stacked and planed together to get two identical planks.

 I managed to cut the gains in front, plane the bevels and clamp plank 3 in place.
 That may be all for this week.
 Now back to my other wood project...

 September 22, 2019

 The firewood job is finished - here's one of the stacks.